ibm-cloud-docs/codeengine/build.md

 ```
 {: screen}

 If you receive a command validation failure, check that your secret exists.
 If you refer to an image registry access secret (`--registry-secret`) for your image and the secret does not exist, see [Accessing a private container registry](/docs/codeengine?topic=codeengine-add-registry).
-If you refer to a Git repository access secret (`--git-repo-secret`) to work with source in a private repository and the secret dpes not exist, see [Accessing private code repositories](/docs/codeengine?topic=codeengine-plan-repo).
+If you refer to a Git repository access secret (`--git-repo-secret`) to work with source in a private repository and the secret does not exist, see [Accessing private code repositories](/docs/codeengine?topic=codeengine-code-repositories).
 For more information about builds, check the [troubleshooting tips](/docs/codeengine?topic=codeengine-troubleshoot-build).
 {: tip}

 ## Running a build